Treybleed/arachnid-robotics-technical-test/README.md

 ```

 # Tests
-The project has 3 ways of running test,
+The project has 3 commands for running tests,

-This will run all tests in the project
+This will run all tests within the project
 ```
 npm run tests
 ```